Richard Easterlin

-Richard Ainley Easterlin (born 12 January 1926) is a professor of economics at the University of Southern California.
-He is best known for the economic theory named after him, the Easterlin paradox.
+Richard Ainley Easterlin (January 12, 1926 – December 16, 2024) was an American economist.
+A professor of economics at the University of Southern California, he is best known for the economic theory named after him, the Easterlin paradox.
 Another of his contributions is the Easterlin hypothesis about long waves of baby booms and busts.

-Early life and education
+Background

-Easterlin was born in Ridgefield Park, New Jersey, in 1926.
+Easterlin was born in Ridgefield Park, New Jersey, on January 12, 1926.
 He studied engineering at the Stevens Institute of Technology and graduated with a degree in mechanical engineering with Distinction in 1945.
 He then completed an MA in economics in 1949 and his Ph.D. in economics in 1953 both at the University of Pennsylvania.

 He became interested in demography and population studies through his participation as a research associate from 1953 to 1955 in the landmark Study of population Redistribution and Economic Growth in the United States conducted by Simon Kuznets and Dorothy Thomas.

+Easterlin died in Pasadena, California on December 16, 2024, at the age of 98.

 Academic career

 Whilst completing his postgraduate studies, Easterlin worked as instructor from 1948 to 1953 at the University of Pennsylvania.
 After completing his Doctor of Philosophy he became an assistant professor of economics from 1953 to 1956.
 He was also a Research Associate of the National Bureau of Economic Research from 1955 to 1956.
 From 1956 to 1960 he was an associate professor of economics and also a visiting professor at Stanford University in 1960 to 1961.
 From 1956 to 1966 he was also a member of the Research Staff National Bureau of Economic Research.
-He was then a full professor of economics from 1960 to 1978 and was the William R. Kenan, Jr. Professor in Economics at the University of Pennsylvania from 1978 to 1982.
+He was then a full professor of economics from 1960 to 1978 and was the William R. Kenan Jr. Professor in Economics at the University of Pennsylvania from 1978 to 1982.
+His students included Morton Schapiro.

 Whilst at the University of Pennsylvania, Easterlin served as the chairman of the Department of Economics from 1958 to 1960, from 1961 to 1962 and in 1965 and 1968.
 He was also the associate dean for budget and planning of the University of Pennsylvania Faculty of Arts and Sciences from 1974 to 1979.
 He then moved to the University of Southern California in 1982 as a professor of economics and then university professor since 1999.

+He retired from teaching in 2018, but continued publishing up until he died in 2024.
+His last book was published open access in 2025 by Cambridge University Press with a remembrance-foreword by Andrew Oswald.

 Contributions

-Easterlin is in particular known for his 1974 article "Does Economic Growth Improve the Human Lot?
+Easterlin was in particular known for his 1974 article "Does Economic Growth Improve the Human Lot?
 Some Empirical Evidence" and the Easterlin paradox which he argued that contrary to expectation, happiness at a national level does not increase with income over time.
 He is also known for the Easterlin hypothesis, which states that the relationship between income and fertility is dependent on relative income (income relative to aspirations).